avniproject/avni-website/src/pages/blog/2021-12-30-savethechildren-golive.md

 3. <span style="font-weight:bold"> Dashboard and Monitoring: </span>  A dashboard for the programme team to see the progress made against the plan and the gaps

-Avni app is functional and is supported online and offline on tablet/smart phones.We have the web based application available too.
+Avni app is functional and is supported online and offline both on tablet/smart phones.
+We have the web based application available too.
 Initially app was thought to be made in 2 languages (English and Assamese) but as the users were comfortable with English we skipped translating it into Assamese.
 The children and household records are uniquely linked, to avoid duplicate cases.

 ![](/img/SaveTheChildren/stcatpMindmap.png)